Ink of Ages Fiction Prize

 We're excited to announce the official winners of the Ink of Ages Fiction Prize 2025, an international writing competition highlighting historical and mythology-inspired short fiction, sponsored by Oxford University Press.
 Every shortlisted story was read by multiple specialist judges, 6 for the adult category and 4 for the youth category, and re-read by Joanne Taylor from the World History Encyclopedia editorial team.

 Scores were awarded for literary merit, originality and creativity, historical interest, and impact and enjoyment.
 Bonus points were awarded each time a judge placed a story in their personal top five.
-The whole shortlist impressed the judges, and decisions were tough!
+The whole shortlist impressed the judges, and decisions were tough.
 Congratulations to our winners, and thank you to everyone who entered a story.
-We enjoyed reading every single one.
+We enjoyed reading every single one!

 Oxford University Press Editor